How To Stop Procrastinating

 You wake up in the morning ready to tackle the day.
 You get in a workout, shower, eat a (somewhat) healthy breakfast, and sit down at your desk to get started on work.

+You even build out a to-do list of your tasks for the day.
+Suddenly, you feel a twinge.
+Wasn’t there something else I needed to do today?
 You pull out your phone to look up that reminder you had put in your calendar.
 Before you can click, you see a notification from your friend.
 They sent you a link to a video that they claim “Is the greatest meme you’ll ever see.”

 This won’t take long.
 You click it, watch the video (It’s not THAT great) and put your phone back down.
-You look back to your computer, and you notice you’ve got an email notification about your upcoming subscription for your meal plan.
+You look back at your computer, and you notice you’ve got an email notification about your upcoming subscription for your meal plan.
+You click through to check on the details, and next thing you know, you’re scrolling through your social media feed.
+Oops.
+You’ve been sidetracked again.

 This is an excellent start!
 It paints a vivid, relatable picture of how procrastination can creep into our daily lives, even when we have the best intentions.
 This introduction effectively hooks the reader by describing a common scenario that many people experience.
 It’s written in a conversational, engaging tone that aligns well with the style of the original document.